JocysCom/VsAiCompanion/README.md

   https://dotnet.microsoft.com/download/dotnet

 ## Why was this extension created?
-I aimed for a tool more sophisticated than GitHub CoPilot.
-I imagined an app that could handle common tasks using more detailed AI guidance and information.
-The purpose was for the AI to respond to queries about a complete project or to rework a whole Visual Studio solution using a different framework.
-Currently, you can request a project rewrite since the extension can send an entire project or solution.
-However, I need to make some updates to save the outcomes.
+Existing tools like GitHub CoPilot have limitations when it comes to interacting with AI.
+I wanted to create an app that could handle common tasks with more in-depth AI guidance and information.
+This tool does not replace GitHub CoPilot, but rather offers new features.
+My goal was to create a tool that would assist AI in responding to inquiries about an entire project or in revamping a Visual Studio solution using a different framework.
+Right now, you have the ability to request a project rewrite, as the extension can send an entire project or solution.
+However, there are some necessary updates that need to be made in order to save the outcomes.

 ## Limitations
 You can ask questions about an entire solution or project using the "Code - Smart Search" template.
 However, the size of the solution or project is limited by the maximum amount of tokens the AI can process.
 People who have access to the GPT-4 API can upload projects or solutions for AI analysis, up to sizes of 128-260KB.
 These limitations could potentially be removed if AI is hosted on-premises.